 We’re here to help!

 Social media’s ability to drive revenue grows stronger every year.

-In 2019, marketers are expected to generate a whopping $39B in revenue through social media – that’s over $12B more compared to just 2016.
+In 2019, marketers generated a whopping $39B in revenue through social media – that’s over $12B more compared to just 2016.

 If you want a piece of that global ROI cake for yourself, you need a solid social media marketing strategy that will help you achieve your business objectives.

 Here’s how to create one in six easy steps.

 The very first step to creating a social media marketing strategy is defining who exactly you want to promote your business to.

 It’s likely that you already have a target customer group you want to reach – say, 30-year-old men interested in sports.

 Now, you may either want to reach exactly the same customer segment on social media or aim to get your brand in front of completely new people.

 If you’re going for the latter, you need to ask yourself the following questions: